babashka/pods/README.md

 #### invoke

-When invoking a var that is related to the pod, let's call it a _proxy var_, the pod client reaches out to the pod with the arguments encoded in JSON or EDN.
-The pod will then respond with a return value encoded in JSON or EDN.
+When invoking a var that is related to the pod, let's call it a _proxy var_, the pod client reaches out to the pod with the arguments encoded in EDN, JSON or Transit JSON.
+The pod will then respond with a return value encoded in EDN, JSON or Transit JSON.
 The pod client will then decode the return value and present the user with that.

 Example: the user invokes `(sql/execute! "select * from foo")`.
 The pod client